seanox/aspect-js/manual/en/extension.md

 });
 ```

-Several callback methods can be registered for each event, which are then called
+For each event, multiple callback methods can be registered, which are then
-according to the order in which they were registered.
+called according to the order in which they were registered.

 - - -